blackstream-x/advent-of-code2021/README.md

 - Succeeded in day 16, 17 and 18
 - Left day 19 for later
 - Succeeded in day 20 , 21 and 22
+- Taking some days off now, leaving days 23–25 for the new year